iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 ## Amazon Kubernetes environment (EKS) specifics

 Our deployment recipes are fully portable to the [EKS](https://aws.amazon.com/eks/) commercial public cloud environment.
-However there are certain preparation steps that have to be executed on your cluster so that the Ingress Controller is properly mapped to an AWS Application Load Balancer (ALB).
+However there are certain preparation steps (including IAM permission grants) that have to be executed on your cluster so that the Ingress Controller is properly mapped to an AWS Application Load Balancer (ALB).
 In addition, as it happens with the GKE environment (see above) you can get access to your Hornet Nodes through its Service Node Port.
-The procedure to be followed is similar and it as well requires a cluster with public workers and security groups configured so that traffic is enabled to the corresponding Service Node Ports.
+The procedure to be followed is similar to the one described above, and it as well requires a cluster with public workers and security groups configured so that traffic is enabled to the corresponding Service Node Ports.

 There are several preparation steps to be done on your cluster so that Ingress Controller objects are mapped to AWS Application Load Balancers.
 Please read these documents and follow the corresponding instructions on your cluster: